HOW TO PADDLE ON A SURFBOARD

 While it may be instinctual to kick and try to propel yourself forward, it will actually slow you down.
 Instead, keep your feet together with your ankles side by side as you paddle.
 While kicking your feet might help shift your weight forward to actually catch a wave you’re paddling for, when you’re paddling out you do not want your weight too far forward.
 So, keep those feet still!

 Again, if you watch world champ surfer Kelly Slater paddle, his head is still.
 This may seem inconsequential, but it has a tremendous effect on speed and efficiency in the water.
-Any swimmer will tell you that keeping your head still will keep your weight centered, not moving it from side to side, reducing drag and increasing speed.
+Any swimmer will tell you that keeping your head still will keep your weight centred, not moving it from side to side, reducing drag and increasing speed.
 The same principle obviously applies to surfing.
 If your head moves to you right, your body will follow, taking you off your trajectory, digging your rail into the water, and ultimately slowing you down.

 Similarly, to swimming when you paddle, your spine acts as a fulcrum as your body moves ever so slightly from side to side with each stroke.
 This slight movement is not intentional, but a byproduct of the reach.
 To ensure you’re moving correctly, it is best to envision you are moving with a metal rod going through your body from head to tailbone.
 As stated previously, your head should stay still while you reach out each stroke.